East-X/generator/README.md

-# Clips app
+# Generator app
-An example random generator app for pet exibition illustrating features of new library 'graphics:graphics-shapes'.
+Random generator app for pet exhibition illustrating features of new library 'graphics:graphics-shapes'.

-This sample has two screens with settings and random generator.
+The app has two screens with settings and random generator.

 ## Screenshot